 Entrepreneurs encounter several potential risks and rewards on their journey.
 One way a business owner can minimize the former and maximize the latter is by being fully aware of the various laws that govern commercial operations, labor relations, and tax duties.
-This article will give you a helpful list of 10 crucial laws all entrepreneurs should know.
+This article will give you a helpful list of 10 crucial laws all entrepreneurs should be familiar with.

 #1 Fair Labor Standards Act (FLSA)